Tax treat: the different rules in claiming tax relief on use of home

-Different rules apply depending on whether you are an employee or self-employed when claiming tax relief against income or profits for the costs of using your home for business purposes.
+Different rules apply depending on whether you are an employee, self-employed or a director when claiming tax relief against income or profits for the costs of using your home for business purposes.

 |